The History of Hayward Area Memorial Hospital

 In 1995, a construction project added new space for the Physical and Occupational Therapy Departments plus a conference room.

-A ground breaking ceremony for the Duluth Clinic-Hayward took place on December 15, 1997.
+Around this same time expansion of the Hayward Medical Campus began to take place with a groundbreaking ceremony for the Duluth Clinic-Hayward on December 15, 1997.
 The new 24,000 square foot medical clinic opened its doors on August 31, 1998.

 Planning for an inpatient hospital addition began in 2000, with the completion of a facility master plan.
-In August of 2001, the selection process for an architectural firm was begun.
+In August of 2001, the selection process for an architectural firm began.

 An open house on July 14, 2004 marked the move into a new inpatient unit of the hospital and the renovation of a portion of the older building.
 The difference between old and new was dramatic.
 All private rooms with large windows replaced the older double rooms.